User Context

-The User Context represents the identity of the authenticated user of the application.
+In Reveal, The User Context is an object that can include the identity of the authenticated user of the application, as well as other key information you might need to execute server requests in the context of a specific user.
 The User Context can be used by Reveal SDK providers such as the IRVDashboardProvider

 , IRVAuthenticationProvider

-and others to restrict what permissions the user has.
+and others to restrict, or define, what permissions the user has.

 interface and the RVUserContext